LatticeMage/Notes/index.md

 layout: directory
 ---

-wiki page for LatticeMage or PosetMage
+my notes for LatticeMage or PosetMage